The translation of this document is outdated.

 address or declared place of residence and registration number

-(if there is such) of the service provider;
+(if any) of the service provider;

 2) the contact information of the service provider, including